2 Fast 2 Furious: Plot

 At a nightclub, Verone tortures corrupt MPD Detective Whitworth into giving the men a window to make their getaway.
 Verone then threatens Monica, whom he saw speaking affectionately to Brian earlier at the club.
 Brian and Roman revisit Tej and his crew, and they arrange a diversion during their drive to the Keys.
 One morning, Brian wakes up to find Monica in his house.
 She warns him that the drop will take place in an airfield and that Verone intends to kill them once it is complete.
 Enrique and Roberto arrive, looking for her, and a confrontation ensues before Verone arrives to defuse the situation, with Monica escaping beforehand.
+The duo later inform Markham and Bilkins about the plan, who suggests that they come up with a plan.

 On the day of the job, Brian and Roman split the money between their cars and leave.
 Whitworth eventually sends in the Miami police department, and a chase ensues.
 The pair lead the police to a warehouse where a scramble organized by Tej causes chaos.
-Brian and Roman elude the police in the muscle cars, while Tej and Suki, another street racer, are detained driving the GPS-tagged Mitsubishis to lead the cops away.
+Brian and Roman elude the police in the muscle cars, while Tej and Suki are detained driving the GPS-tagged Mitsubishis to lead the cops away.
 As Brian approaches the airfield, Enrique orders him to detour to a marina.
 At the same time, Roman ejects Roberto from his car with an improvised ejector seat using nitrous oxide.
 At the airfield, Customs surround the plane but realize they have been duped.
 At the marina, Verone reveals he was aware he was under surveillance and gave Monica false information.
 Verone orders Brian killed, and Monica onto his private yacht, intending to use her as leverage.
 Before Enrique can kill Brian, Roman arrives, and the pair incapacitate him.
 Verone flees aboard the yacht, but is intercepted when Brian drives the Yenko off of a ramp and crashes into the deck.
 Brian, Roman, and Monica incapacitate and subdue Verone.

 Their deal upheld, Markham clears Brian and Roman's record, and Roman hands over Verone's cash.
 Brian and Roman agree to stay in Miami, and they decide to open a garage together, funded by a cut of the cash they secretly kept for themselves.